-California Chrome is the 3-5 early favorite to win the Belmont Stakes and become horse racing’s 12th Triple Crown champion.
+American Pharoah was made the early 3-5 favorite Wednesday to win the Belmont Stakes and become horse racing’s first Triple Crown winner in 37 years.

 When Ahmed Zayat becomes involved in business, he’s going for the gusto.
 No glass half empty for him.
 He’s all in, all the time, consumed at being the best.

 That leaves seven challengers to face the Derby and Preakness winner in his bid to become the first Triple Crown winner since Affirmed in 1978.